How much import duty do I have to pay?

 ‘Third country duty’ applies to products from countries with which the EU does not have a trade agreement, such as China and the United States of America.
 For the long drink glasses in this example you can see in the column ‘Duty expression’ that the import duty is 11%.

 If you import processed agricultural products, you may pay agricultural levies.
-You can then encounter the following abbreviations in the column ‘Duty expression’: EA (agricultural component), AD S/Z (additional duty on sugar contents), AD F/M (additional duty on flour contents).
+You may then see the following abbreviations in the column ‘Duty expression’: EA (agricultural component), AD S/Z (additional duty on sugar content), AD F/M (additional duty on flour contents).
 You pay these levies based on the content of milk fat, milk protein, starch, and sugars.

 Tariff preference